fulfillment-and-distribution-powered-by-r+l-global-logistics-warehousing

 While goods are kept within a bonded warehouse, the importer doesn’t have to pay the import taxes.
 In that sense, yes, bonded warehouses are duty-free.

-However, bonded warehouses are not set up for retail distribution.
+However, except for class 9 warehouses, these sites are not set up for retail distribution.
 The duties owed for the imports have not been canceled, only deferred.
 Once the goods are taken out and made available for sale in the United States, the import tax must be paid.

-There are three exemptions that allow merchandise in bonded warehouses to be released without payment of duties.
+There are three exemptions that allow merchandise to be released without payment of duties.

-• Exporting merchandise back out of the U.S.
+• Exporting the merchandise back out of the U.S.

 • In the event that merchandise must be destroyed per CBP rulings

-Bonded warehouses are meant to help importers secure merchandise until buyers can be found or until the imported goods have been altered to make them eligible for sale.
-All imported products sold in the U.S. are subject to duty taxes.
+Customs warehouses are meant to help importers secure merchandise until buyers can be found or until the imported goods have been altered to make them eligible for sale.
+All imported products sold in the U.S. are subject to applicable duties.

 Where are Bonded Warehouses Located?

-Since bonded warehouses are used mainly for imported products, they are often found near ports of entry.
-The busier the port of entry, the more likely there is to be a variety of warehouses available.
-Bonded warehouses whose main purpose is manufacturing with imported raw goods can be found further away from these ports.
+These storage facilities are often found near ports of entry in the United States.
+The busier the port, the more likely there is to be a variety of warehouses available.
+Facilities approved for manufacturing products using imported materials can be found farther away.

 Advantages of Using a Bonded Warehouse